ogrady/ogrady.github.io/_posts/2021-12-17-entity-component-system.md

 ---

 ## The Yawning Gash
 If you have ever dabbled in video game development in the past ten or twenty years, chances are you used an object oriented programming language to do so.
-Hell, my first attempts at creating a game were done using the [jMonkey engine](jmonkey).
+Hell, my first attempts at creating a game were done using the [jMonkey engine][jmonkey].
 And one can easily see why OOP is popular for game development: it is very convenient to summarise data into semantic classes:

 ```java
 public class Position {